thirumurthis/Learnings/K8s/K8S_cert_prep.md

   - in order to run the job in multiple pods, we can use `completion` similar to replicaset.

 Why we need Jobs?
- - The pod can do the same operation but the scheduler tries to restart the pods till the threshold is reached default `restartPloicy` is always. this can be set to Always.
+ - The pod can do the same operation but the scheduler tries to restart the pods till the threshold is reached.
+This is because the  default `restartPloicy` is `Always`.
+This can be set to `Never`.
- - For large process that can run parllelly, we can execute the process in n number of pods, and for some reason any of the pod has error, the job can manage to run the desired number of pod to process the jobs.
+ - If we have a large process that can run parllelly and wanted to execute the process in n number of pods.
+The single pod cannot mange that when we have pod defintion.
+     - When processing large process for some reason if there are any erros in any of the pod, the job can manage to run the desired number of pod to process the jobs for success state.
  - A job makes sure the set of pods running to achive the success status.

  - Deleting the job will delete the pods.